 - The offense would have been a felony had an adult committed it

 Minors aged 13, 14 or 15 who are charged with murder or attempted murder may also be certified as an adult.2

-3. Do juveniles have a right to an attorney?
+4. Do children have a right to an attorney?

 Yes.
-Minors with cases in Nevada juvenile court have the right to an attorney.
-The court will provide a public defender for children who cannot afford private counsel.6
+Minors with cases in Nevada juvenile court have the right to a juvenile crimes lawyer.
+The court will provide a public defender for children who cannot afford private counsel.3

 Parents and guardians of a child in juvenile court in Nevada may have an attorney at all stages of the case.
-The court may provide parents a public defender if:
+The court also may provide parents a public defender.4

-Juvenile court must also keep parents or guardians notified in writing of any case proceedings following the initial detention hearing.8
+Juvenile court must also keep parents or guardians notified in writing of any case proceedings following the initial detention hearing.5

-Note that employers are not allowed to fire employees for having to miss work to go to juvenile court.9
+Note that employers are not allowed to fire employees for having to miss work to go to juvenile court.6

-A cop or probation officer may take a minor into custody if there is probable cause that the minor:
+A police officer or probation officer may take a minor into custody if there is probable cause that the minor:

 - broke the law, or